-The community was invited to comment on the revised Draft Kununurra Leisure Centre Redevelopment slides and water play.
+The community was invited to comment on the revised Draft Kununurra Leisure Centre Redevelopment feedback requesting more activities for children such as slides and water play.
 The latest design allows for a larger free water playground, which has subsequently received \$3.2m State funding for the 2020/21 financial year.